ethan-ck/Alexandria/PC  Hardware Management/Computing Basics.md

 The connector will then send out wattage when necessary

-Graphics Card -
+**Graphics Card -**

-{CB with the GPU's integrated circuit in the center, surrounded by RAM chips
+CB with the GPU's integrated circuit in the center, surrounded by RAM chips

-GPU integrated circuit has more than a thousand solder pads that connects it to the PCB,  Wiith multiple cores
+GPU integrated circuit has more than a thousand solder pads that connects it to the PCB,  With multiple cores

 On the die is a l2 memory cache, PCIe Interface for connecting to the CPU